 For one, these foreign operators pay little to no taxes, allowing the sites to best the vast majority of state-licensed rooms in terms of deposits and promotions.
 Many unregulated sites offer four-figure deposit bonuses, while the deposit bonuses on the intrastate level are around several hundred dollars.

 Foreign operators also offer much larger player pools than state-licensed rooms.
-However, this is most likely because only three states have currently decided to regulate and tax online poker.
-New Jersey, Nevada, and Delaware are all relatively small states, and while player numbers are growing in all three, liquidity is the most crucial factor for these smaller markets.
+However, this is most likely because only four states have currently decided to regulate and tax online poker.
+New Jersey, Nevada, Pennsylvania, and Delaware are all relatively small states, and while player numbers are growing in all four, liquidity is the most crucial factor for these smaller markets.
 For this reason, unregulated sites offer better game selection and better availability of certain games.

-Nevada and Delaware have already agreed on an interstate compact, which has allowed the states to combine player pools to help liquidity.
-This went live on March 26th, 2015, and there is speculation that New Jersey could also join in on the agreement.
+Nevada, Delaware, and New Jersey have already agreed on an interstate compact, which has allowed the states to combine player pools to help liquidity.

 I mentioned previously in this FAQ that players at offshore sites will have almost no recourse if they feel they have been cheated.
 They’re at the mercy of operators.
 This isn’t the case when it comes to regulated intrastate poker.
 Players will have the American legal system to protect them from fraud and will be able to take action in court if it comes to that.

 I’m from a state that doesn’t offer a regulated online poker market, are unregulated sites safe?
 I’m worried about another “Black Friday.”

 “Black Friday” refers to United States v.
 Scheinberg, a federal criminal case that centered on UIGEA violations against online poker rooms PokerStars, Full Tilt Poker, and Cereus (Absolute Poker and UltimateBet) and payment processors.